How to Create a Membership Form in 3 Minutes?

 It is easy to create an effective membership form once you understand its purpose.

-Marketers often make the mistake of not making their forms easily navigable for prospects.
-As a result, they lose a great member who was looking for the form to join their association.
+Organizations often make the mistake of not making their forms easily navigable for their prospects.
+As a result, they lost a great member who was looking for the form to join their association.

 To avoid this problem, add a clear (red button) that says “Join Us” which will take them to your membership form page.
 Clearly define all your membership levels with their prices on that page.